GuillaumeSeren/learning-polish/notes.md

 To idealne dziecko jest w idealnej szkoły - this ideal child is on a perfect school To idealny telefon dla mojej babci - this is a ideal phone for my grandma On pije wodę z plastikiem butelki - he is drinking water from a plastic bottle

+Panie i panowie - Ladies and gentlemen
+Ten pan kupuje chleb - this gentleman is buying bread Pani robi dobre jedzenie - you make good food
+Co państwo robią - what are you doing
+Czy ja panów znam - do I know you
+Ten pan to mój wujek - this gentleman is my uncle
+Tak widzę panią - yes I see you
+Ten pan nie ma domu - this gentleman does not have a home Kogo państwo szukają - who are you looking for
+Oni państwa wspierają - they are supporting you
+Nie lubię pana - i do not like you
+Czy mówi pani po angielsku - does you speak English Oni państwa nie szanują - they do not respect you Dzień dobry, kogo panie szukają - hello who are you looking for Czy panie sprzedażą parasole - do you sell umbrellas